huntercodefest/hunter-codefest-2022-hchat/README.md

     </div>
     <div>
       <h4>Node/Express - Middleware</h4>
-      <p>Node with Express is used to export the web app over port 3000.
+      <p>Node with Express is used to export the web app build over port 3000.
 This is simply a precautionary measure to prevent unnecessary load in the case the Go server is under high stress</p>
     </div>
     <div>
       <h4>Go - Backend </h4>